-The Carnegie Global Oregon FIG is unique because the 1-credit seminar continues for three terms, and because it is also an ARC (Academic Residential Community.)
+The Carnegie Global Oregon FIG is unique because 1) the FIG is only five credits fall term, one general education course and the College Connections seminar 2) the 1-credit seminar continues for three terms 3) it is also an ARC (Academic Residential Community.)
 In association with the Carnegie Council for Ethics in International Affairs, members of this FIG will explore global, national, and local issues in the traditional classroom and beyond, using technology to "meet" with people in different time zones, different cultures, and different continents.
 In addition to the fall FIG courses and activities, students will enroll in 1-credit seminar in winter and spring term to expand their understanding of other places, and to more fully comprehend their role as global citizens.
 See carnegieglobal.uoregon.edu.